Anima Animus

 “The result is a kinetic work with costumes in black and white mirror imaged for the two genders.
 The women have a romp with animus, roaring onto the stage throughout with arms stretched upwards and dominating the virtuoso lifts and spins.” – Critical Dance

-Dancer and choreographer Rena Butler is the first Choreographic Associate at Gibney Company in New York City.
-She has created new work for such companies as Ballet X, Boston Dance Theater and Hubbard Street Dance Chicago and in 2019, she won the prestigious Princess Grace Award for Choreography.
+Dancer and choreographer Rena Butler was the first Choreographic Associate at Gibney Company in New York City, a position she held from September 2020 to June 2022.
+She has created new work for such companies as Ballet X, Boston Dance Theater, Hubbard Street Dance Chicago and San Francisco Opera and in 2019, she won the prestigious Princess Grace Award for Choreography.

 Composer, conductor, and creative thinker - John Adams occupies a unique position in the world of American music.
 His works stand out for their depth of expression, brilliance of sound and the humanist nature of their themes.
 Among his best known works are several of the most performed classical pieces today, including Harmonielehre, Shaker Loops and Short Ride in a Fast Machine as well as his stage works Nixon in China, The Death of Klinghoffer, El Niño, and Doctor Atomic.